Chart Color Schemes

 Forrest features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-The dwelling structure in Forrest, as per the latest Census data, consisted of 36.5% houses and 63.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Forrest, as per the latest Census, consisted of 36.5% houses and 63.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to the Australian Capital Territory's figures of 40.7% houses and 59.3% other dwellings.
 Home ownership in Forrest stood at 38.2%, with mortgaged dwellings at 31.3% and rented dwellings at 30.5%.
-The median monthly mortgage repayment was $2,520, higher than the Australian Capital Territory average of $2,275.
-The median weekly rent in Forrest was $570, compared to the Australian Capital Territory's $500.
-Nationally, Forrest's median monthly mortgage repayments were significantly higher at $2,520 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,520, higher than the Australian Capital Territory average of $2,275.
+The median weekly rent figure was recorded at $570, compared to the Australian Capital Territory's $500.
+Nationally, Forrest's median monthly mortgage repayments are significantly higher than the Australian average of $1,863, while median weekly rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing